 Directions

-Your next stop is St. Jamesâ Church (12) which can be reached by going down south on Ida-Ehre-Platz, and turning left onto SteinstraĂe.
-Youâll be walking a distance of 180 m.
+Your next stop is St. James’ Church (12).
+Head east on Mönckebergstraße and turn right onto Barkhof.
+You’ll be walking a distance of 450 m.

 12. St. James’ Church

-St. Jamesâ Church (or Hauptkirche St. Jacobi) is the second of five principal parish churches that youâll be seeing on this free self-guided walking tour of Hamburg.
-It was built in the second half of the 14th century and has undergone a lot of change since then thus incorporating elements from every century in its design.
-Its tower rises to a height of 123 meters.
+St. James’ Church (or Hauptkirche St. Jacobi) is the second of five principal parish churches that you’ll be seeing on this free self-guided walking tour of Hamburg.
+It is one of the city’s most historically significant churches, with its origins dating back to the 14th century.

 Directions

-Your next stop is the Kontorhausviertel & Chilehaus (13) which can be reached via SteinstraĂe and MohlenhofstraĂe.
-Youâll be walking a distance of 300 m.
+Your next stop is the Kontorhausviertel & Chilehaus (13).
+Head south on Mohlenhofstraße and turn left onto Burchardstraße.
+You’ll be walking a distance of 210 m.

 13. Kontorhausviertel & Chilehaus

 The most striking of these edifices is the ten-story Chilehaus, which is arguably the most famous office building in Hamburg.
-Due to its thin, unconventional form, it has been nicknamed âOzeanrieseâ (ocean giant).
-The building is reminiscent of the prow of a ship due to its angular form, especially when viewed from the prow side in the east.

 Directions

-14. PoggenmĂŒhlen Bridge & Speicherstadt
+14. Poggenmühlen Bridge & Speicherstadt

 Fun Fact